Belgian Shepherd Malinois

 Belgian Malinois dog breed Bow Wow Meow Pet Insurance

-Belgian Malinois personality and temperament
+Belgian Shepherd Malinois personality and temperament

 Belgian Malinois are extremely loyal, sensitive and affectionate family companions who form a lifelong attachment to their owners, to the point of following them around the house.
 They do best when allowed to become a member of the family, and ultimately, they want nothing more than to spend as much time with their beloved owners as possible.
 Be aware that one of their inherent characteristics is being watchful over their family.
 While this can certainly have its benefits, it can also make it difficult to have guests or strangers come into the house.